LaPorota/WeatherApi/README.md

 # WeatherApi

-Welcome to My weather API!
+Welcome to my weather API!

 ## How it works?